christopherfrieler/gradle-wrapper-action/README.md

 A [GitHub Action](https://docs.github.com/en/actions) to execute [Gradle](https://gradle.org/) tasks with the [Gradle Wrapper](https://docs.gradle.org/current/userguide/gradle_wrapper.html).

 The action also implements some work usually done together with a gradle execution in a GitHub Actions workflow:
+- caching the gradle distribution and project dependencies
 - uploading build-artifacts

 ## Usage